The Assessment Process Explained

 First aid certification

-It is a requisite of membership that the candidate possesses current first aid certification, having at least attended a basic one-day course.
-Proof of this is required before an assessment can take place.
+It is a requisite of membership that the candidate possesses current first aid certification, having at least attended a basic one-day course, (please read the notes on first aid certification here).

 Prior to a practical assessment, you will be required to sit a written examination to assess your knowledge and understanding of the Highway Code.
 The exam will last for 30 minutes and will consist of 20 multi-choice questions.
 Sixteen questions will need to be answered correctly for a pass.
 There will be a number of different versions of this examination.